Sign In Forgot Password

 Rabbi Emily JK Holtzman, MJEd, MJS, MRS

-As Rabbi Hanina tells us in the Talmud, “I have learned much from my teachers and even more from my friends, but from my students I have learned most of all.”
-Rabbi Holtzman is looking forward to starting on this journey, learning, exploring, and growing through the guidance of our Torah.
+As Rabbi Hanina teaches in the Talmud, “I have learned much from my teachers and even more from my friends, but from my students, I have learned most of all.”
+Rabbi Holtzman lives by this teaching, embracing the process of learning, growth, and exploration alongside her students, inspired by Torah and tradition every step of the way.

 Click Here to connect with Rabbi Holtzman or at